langisor/langisor.github.io/dev/etc/nextjs-app-to-pwa.md

 ---

-# Caching your app's static assets (`HTML, CSS, JavaScript`, icons) to enable basic offline access.
+# Caching your app's static assets (`HTML, CSS, JavaScript`, icons) to enable basic offline access

 That's an excellent follow-up question.
 The previous guide focused on caching your app's **static assets** (HTML, CSS, JavaScript, icons) to enable basic offline access.
 To truly make an app like your Urdu Library useful offline, you need to cache the **data** (JSON files from API requests) as well.